qwertyquerty/skybook/_posts/mistargeted-dma.md

 0x80000304: bl 0x81020398
 ```

-Fortunately, the game provides a large number of archives containing valid PPC instructions that does not cause crashes or traps.
+Fortunately, the game provides a large number of archives containing valid PPC instructions.
 The most useful ones are typically the `st*` instructions or `branch` instructions, such as the one shown above.

 ## The Problems